Federated Learning for Collaborative Inference Systems: The Case of Early Exit Networks: Background and Related Work

 \subsection{Federated Learning for a CIS}

-Traditional algorithms for FL (e.g., FedAvg~\cite{mcmahan2017communication}, FedProx~\cite{li2020federatedprox}) assume that the participating clients have the same storage and computation capacities, i.e., every client holds a DNN of the same architecture and can perform the same amount of computation during training.
-More recently, new algorithms have been proposed to efficiently train multiple model of different sizes in a federated network.
-Federated distillation techniques~\cite{lin2020ensemble} rely on a powerful orchestrator to distill knowledge across a limited number of different models.
-However, this approach requires the orchestrator to have access to a public dataset.
-More practical approaches rely on jointly training models that share a subset of the parameters.
-For example, \citet{horvath2021fjord} propose a framework called FjORD, where a DNN is pruned by channels to generate nested submodels of different sizes that can fit into heterogeneous clients (following a mechanism referred to as ordered dropout).
-A similar idea can be also found in~\cite{diao2020heterofl}.
-Alternative approaches involves the use of early exit networks~\cite{nawar2023fed} or a combination of these two methods~\cite{ilhan2023scalefl}.
-While our algorithm and subsequent analysis are applicable to both pruning (e.g., ordered dropout) and early exit strategies, for clarity and concreteness, we have chosen to focus specifically on early exit networks.
-We provide a more detailed description of this approach in the following section.
+Traditional FL algorithms (e.g., FedAvg~\cite{mcmahan2017communication}, FedProx~\cite{li2020federatedprox}) typically assume that the participating nodes have identical storage and computation capacities, meaning that each node holds a DNN of the same architecture and can perform an equal amount of computation during training.
+However, recent algorithms have been developed to efficiently train multiple models of different sizes within a network, with the most practical approach being the joint training of models that share a subset of parameters.
+For instance, FjORD~\cite{horvath2021fjord} introduces a framework where a DNN is pruned by channels to generate nested submodels of different sizes that can fit into heterogeneous nodes, following a mechanism known as ordered dropout.
+A similar idea is explored in HeteroFL~\cite{diao2020heterofl}.
+Alternative approaches involve the use of early exit networks~\cite{nawar2023fed} or a combination of these two methods~\cite{ilhan2023scalefl}.
+While our algorithm and analysis apply to both pruning (e.g., ordered dropout) and early exit strategies, we focus on early exit networks for clarity and concreteness.
+Early exit networks also offer the clearest example of collaborative inference, as weaker nodes forward intermediate representations to more powerful nodes, unlike in FjORD/HeteroFL, where the input is forwarded.